zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 I even got a message from Baldur "Dr. Render" Karlsson asking to see my RenderDoc operator's license.
 Which I definitely have.
 And it's not expired.

 I just, uh, don't have it on me right now, officer.

+But we can work something out, right?

+Right?

+## Community Service

+So I'm writing this post of my own free will, and in it we're going to take a look at a bug.
+Using RenderDoc.

+Like a tutorial, almost, but less useful.

+If you want a real tutorial, you should be contacting Danylo Piliaiev, Professor Emeritus at Render University, for his self-help guide.
+Or watch his [free zen meditation tutorial](https://www.youtube.com/watch?v=T2JQq1cxB1o&hd=1).
+Powerful stuff.